Learn about CPTPP benefits for small and medium-sized enterprises

 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) commits to helping small and medium-sized enterprises (SMEs) take advantage of the agreement’s commercial opportunities.
 SMEs represent over 99% of Canadian businesses and almost 90% of all private sector jobs in Canada.

 What’s in it for your business?
 CPTPP benefits cover a full range of Canadian industry sectors.
-The agreement opens opportunities in Australia, Japan, Mexico, New Zealand, Singapore and Vietnam.
-Once fully implemented, it will also provide benefits to Canadian companies doing business with Brunei, Chile, Malaysia and Peru.
+The agreement opens opportunities in Australia, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
+Once fully implemented, it will also provide benefits to Canadian companies doing business with Brunei, and Chile.